stellargraph/stellargraph/README.md

 discover patterns and answer questions using graph-structured data.

 The StellarGraph library can be used to solve tasks using graph-structured data, such as:
-- Representation learning for nodes and edges, to be used for visualisation and various downstream machine learning tasks
+- Representation learning for nodes and edges, to be used for visualisation and various downstream machine learning tasks;
-- Node classification and attribute inference
+- Classification and attribute inference of nodes or edges;
-- Link prediction
+- Link prediction.

 We provide [examples](https://github.com/stellargraph/stellargraph/tree/master/demos/) of using `StellarGraph` to solve such tasks using several real-world datasets.